tushar-sharma/tushar-sharma.github.io/_posts/2022-05-09-your-filename.md

 ---
 There's one line for only Mexicans.
 If you are a foreigner, you have to follow another line next to it.

+As of May 9, 2022 there's no covid test requirement to enter.

+Carry a `pen` so that you need to fill a form before the immigration desk.

 Get your baggage. and then proceed to exit (Salida)